evennia/evennia/docs/source/Setup/Setup-Quickstart.md

 ## The Next step

-Why not head into the [Starting Tutorial] to learn how to start making your new game.
+Why not head into the [Starting Tutorial](../Howto/Starting/Starting-Overview) to learn how to start making your new game!